GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

     apxs:Error: Command failed with rc=65536

-To avoid this problem, when configuring mod_wsgi, it is necessary to use the "--with-apxs" option to designate that either "apxs2-worker" or "apxs2-prefork" should be used.
+To avoid this problem, when configuring mod_wsgi, it is necessary to use the ``--with-apxs`` option to designate that either "apxs2-worker" or "apxs2-prefork" should be used.
 Thus::

     ./configure --with-apxs=/usr/sbin/apxs2-worker